dsb-meeting/dsb-meeting.github.io/DSB2020/program.md

 * **15:00 Coffee break**

 * **15:30** [WIP]

-  *HowDeSBT and Simka wedding.
-What has been done and what we plan to do* Téo Lemane, Paul Medvedev, Pierre Peterlongo
+  *Computing longest common substring with k mismatches: Theory and practice* Garance Gourdel, Tomasz Kociumaka, Jakub Radoszewski and Tatiana Starikovskaya

 * **16:00** [WIP]

   *BCash: Best Compressible Hash*
   Antoine Limasset

 * **16:30**

-  *TBA*
-  Tatiana Starikovskaya
+  *HowDeSBT and Simka wedding.
+What has been done and what we plan to do* Téo Lemane, Paul Medvedev, Pierre Peterlongo

 * **17:00** Time for discussion

 * **19:00** Diner at restaurant "[Origines](http://origines-rennes.fr/)" Hotel Dieu